Jaimilit/beyond-the-barbell/README.md

 * To be able to receive confirmation of my actions via messages
 * To be able to pay via stripe service and receive free shipping if over 50 Euro
 * See link to facebook page in footer
-* Custom 404 page if there is an error
+* To view custom 404 page if there is an error

 Returning and frequent user goals